 In Santa Barbara, California, Santa Barbara Police Department is working with Code Four to reduce reporting drag across serious follow-up investigations, property and follow-up casework, and traffic and crash reporting.
 The focus is faster first drafts, cleaner review, and more officer time back for calls and follow-up.

 Santa Barbara Police Department operates in a city where tourism creates reporting demand that sits on top of the standard residential and commercial workload.
-The department's public materials describe patrol, criminal investigations, traffic enforcement, and extensive community-policing programs.
+The department's public materials describe patrol, criminal investigation software, traffic enforcement, and extensive community-policing programs.
 Visitor-driven incidents, downtown enforcement, and coastal-area calls all generate reports that have to hold up just as well as a residential burglary or a violent-crime investigation.

 That creates a documentation environment where speed matters because the next call is never far away, but quality also matters because cases still move into detective follow-up and court.